 FAIR PROCESSING NOTICE

-This policy is to let you know how Sir James Smith’s Community School ('the School', 'we', 'us' or 'our') will collect, use and process personal data.
+This policy is to let you know how Sir James Smith’s Community School, part of North Cornwall Learning Trust will collect, use and process personal data.
 It is also designed to let you know your rights and what you can do if you have questions about personal data.

-The School is the controller for the purposes of data protection laws.
+The Trust is the controller for the purposes of data protection laws.

 This document sets out the types of personal data (meaning information about an individual from which that individual can be personally identified) we handle, the purposes of handling those personal data and any recipients of it.